 - Our Hope Program offers comprehensive care for adult men and women who are struggling with substance use disorders.

 Within these core programs, Life Healing Center offers a range of treatment methods and therapeutic activities, which are combined to create truly personalized plans to address the unique needs of all patients.
 We are particularly adept at caring for complex patients who are struggling with co-occurring conditions that require clinically sophisticated courses of treatment.
-Our goal is not merely to provide superior treatment, but to customize that treatment in a manner that is most beneficial to each person who chooses to heal with us.
+Our goal for those in rehab at our center is not merely to provide superior treatment, but to customize that treatment in a manner that is most beneficial to each person who chooses to heal with us.

-The following are among the services that may be incorporated into a patient’s personalized treatment plan at Life Healing Center:
+The following are among the services that may be incorporated into a patient’s personalized rehab at Life Healing Center:

 Detoxification services: For patients who have been dealing with substance abuse and addiction, detoxification may be a necessary precursor to beginning the therapeutic phase of their residential treatment.
 Detox is the process of ridding a person’s body of the substance or substances to which he or she has become addicted.
 Depending upon several factors, including which drugs were abused, how long the abuse occurred, and the severity of the abuse, withdrawal can be both uncomfortable and dangerous.
 Our medically supervised detox allows patients to go through this process as safely and comfortably as possible.